-We presented a case of purulent pericarditis with cardiac tamponade secondary to communityacquired MRSA in a previously healthy 10-month-old presenting male infant with fever and cardiopulmonary distress successfully treated with four-week course vancomycin of and pericardiostomy.
+We presented a case of purulent pericarditis with cardiac tamponade secondary to communityacquired MRSA in a previously healthy 10-month-old male infant presenting with fever and cardiopulmonary distress successfully treated with four-week course of vancomycin and pericardiostomy.
 Prompt recognition and institution of proper management led to a good outcome.